 On 11 March 2022, President Biden announced that the US, along with the G7 and EU, would revoke "most favored nation" ("MFN") status, also known as "Permanent Normal Trade Relations" ("PNTR") for Russia.
 MFN allows the World Trade Organization ("WTO") members to benefit from each other's lowest tariffs, highest import quotas and the fewest trade barriers for goods and services.
-The move, however, requires an act of Congress - the House has already taken the first steps to do so.
-On 17 March, the House passed the legislation to strip Russia of its protected trading status, but the legislation now awaits a Senate vote.
+The move, however, requires an act of Congress - on 7 April 2022 the US Congress passed the legislation to strip Russia of its protected trading status, but the legislation now awaits a Senate vote.
 The bill will then need to be signed into law by President Biden.